Major: Computer Science

 Tell us about yourself!

 Alexandra is a Neurobiology major and Creative Writing and French minor.
-A Junior in the College, she's pursuing a minor in fiction because she hopes to be a novelist in the future, regardless of her profession.
+A Senior in the College, she's pursuing a minor in fiction because she hopes to be a novelist in the future, regardless of her profession.

 The last of the walk was always the hardest: the hill was steep, dusty, and studded with rocks.
 The man paused to catch his breath.
 Dust stuck to his damp skin.
 He pushed through to the top, weaving through scattered trees and finally breaking into a field.
 The grass was sprawling and lush, sleepily swaying in golden light.
 After a few breaths, he raised his eyes towards the barn.
 Backlit by the sunset, rays of filmy light filtered through the degradation and made its dilapidation almost romantic.
 The sight of it made him feel a joyful sadness.